daviortega/floblockchain-website/howtocontribute.md

 title: "Contributing to these web pages"
 ---

-# How to contribute to the Grin webpage
+# How to contribute to the FLO webpage

 Ensure you have a [Github](https://github.com/) account.
 Then: